Australia break T20 World Cup duck despite Williamson brilliance

 Earlier, Williamson scored nearly half of New Zealand's final total which had looked a distant dream for a side on 57-1 at the halfway stage of their innings.

-Dropped on 21 by Josh Hazlewood, Williamson clobbered three sixes and 10 boundaries after Australia counterpart Aaron Finch elected to field at a venue which has favoured the chasing team throughout the tournament.
+Dropped on 21 by Josh Hazlewood, Williamson clobbered three sixes and 10 boundaries after Finch elected to field at a venue which has favoured the chasing team throughout the tournament.

 Matthew Wade spilled a bottom-edge from Martin Guptill (28) early though it was not Australia's costliest mistake as a fielding side.